 Fearing an increase in accidents, many Americans won’t hit the roads on Friday the 13th.
 While traffic crashes do peak on Fridays—probably due to alcohol intake—there’s no decisive data that Friday the 13th is more dangerous than other Fridays in the year.

-There’s no proof that natural disasters are more likely on Friday the 13th, but Australia’s biggest wildfire, Florida’s especially costly Hurricane Charley and Kansas’s “Great Flood of 1951” all occurred on a Friday the 13th.
+There’s no proof that natural disasters are more likely to occur on Friday the 13th, but Australia’s biggest wildfire, Florida’s costly Hurricane Charley and Kansas’s “Great Flood of 1951” all occurred on a Friday the 13th.

 To prove Friday the 13th superstitions as nonsense, a group of affluent New Yorkers started a “Thirteen Club” in 1881.
 Thirteen people met every Friday the 13th and dined in Room 13.
 During the gathering, guests walked under ladders and through piles of spilled salt.
 Take that, superstitions.

 Folklore may have given us these superstitions, but at least it provides some remedies for overcoming bad luck.
 One option?
 Climb to the top of a mountain or skyscraper and burn all the socks you own that have holes in them.
 Or, stand on your head and eat a piece of beef gristle.